raysuelzer/commentator-ai/README.md

 # Commentator AI README

 A plugin for VSCode designed to add comments to code using Chat GPT.
+Note, this is just an afternoon project to play around as an extremely minimal proof of concept.

 You will need to generate an API key here:

 https://platform.openai.com/